JosephineConnelly/thesis_josephine/content/textfile.md

 **the change in climate as ex seen in the CCA paper or otherwise?** **climate change and its meaning for all crops and for soy**

+Our climate is changing, what does this mean for a crop like soy? how does the changes in our climate and the future changes need to be taken into consideration.

-## Soy agronomy/econimy  300 [ ] draft1
+## Soy agronomy/economy  300 [ ] draft1

-**Is there a need for more detail on how big soy is in the world?** Alot of the introduction should actually maybe be here.
+### **Is there a need for more detail on how big soy is in the world?** Alot of the introduction psrt should actually be moved here.

 Soybean is the main source of plant protein and oil in the world, worldwide production in 2020 was 353.46 million tons.
 In The European Union in the same year 2.69 million tons were produced, and only 2560 tonnes in Northern Europe [@fao23].
 One fifth of the soybean produced is used for human consumption.
 The oil is the main source for cooking oil in the world and the      [@fang22]

-**important crop due to all the uses. food feed, the production of biofuels, bioplastics, and other industrial products.**
+### **important crop due to all the uses. food feed, the production of biofuels, bioplastics, and other industrial products.**

 protein quality [@gorissen18]

-**transition?**
+### **transition?**

 These traits effect the distribution of soybean as a crop. can soybean grow in europe? [@kurasch17], [@petersen10]

-What decides the range
-what adaption need to be done
+### **plant stages as defined in V1-V ?.
+R1-R8**
+The V stages are defined by the number of trifoliate leaves that have developed (unrolled) on the main stem, not the branches.
+VE Stage: Emergence
+VC Stage: Cotyledon
+V1 - V3 Stages: First, Second & Third Trifoliate
+V4 Stage: Fourth Trifoliolate. branching beginning
+V5 Stage: Fifth Trifoliate.
+About a week until flowering begins

+R1: Beginning bloom.
+At least one flower appears always on the third to sixth node on the main stem.
+The plant is at the V7 to V10 stage.

+R2: Full Flowering
+R3: Beginning Pod Development
+R4: Full Pod
+R5: Beginning Seed
+R6: Full Seed
+R7: Beginning Maturity
+R8: Full Maturity

-**MG** draft2
+### **MG** draft2

 There is a broad variation in sensitivity to photoperiod in soybean cultivars.
 The maturity group (MG) system is widely used to group soybean varieties based on their growth periods and photothermal responses, categorising based on based on their growth periods and photothermal responses.
-Although there is no universal standard or quantifiable methodology for MG classification. there are 13 MGs ranging from MG 000 for the very early-maturing varieties to MG X for the latest-maturing varieties, with a possible a extention of this range coming since MG 0000 varaities havde been described and are used in more recent papers classifying maturity groups [@song19], [@jia14].
+Although there is no universal standard or quantifiable methodology for (MG) classification (also refered to as Maturity Group Refrence (MGR)). there are 13 MGs ranging from MG 000 for the very early-maturing varieties to MG X for the latest-maturing varieties, with a possible a extention of this range coming since MG 0000 varaities havde been described and are used in more recent papers classifying maturity groups [@song19], [@jia14].

-**are there similar places (where soy is grown? canada japan.. why not just adapt their cultivars? how are they different**
+### **are there similar places (where soy is grown? canada japan.. why not just adapt their cultivars? how are they different**

 see chapter from book ordered Soybean: botany, production and uses.